ostroproject/ostro-os/doc/howtos/communication-guidelines.rst

 ##########################################################

-As the Ostro Project community grows, it's important to share design and implemention ideas with the whole community.
+As the Ostro Project community grows, it's important to share design and implementation ideas with the whole community.
 Whenever possible, sharing information should be the default and not the exception.
 That means having discussions in public forums and ensuring team and community members not present get the same information.
 Exceptions are legal and human issues, which may have to be discussed more privately.

-This technical note offers some communicaiton guidelines we, as a community, should work by.
+This technical note offers some communication guidelines we, as a community, should work by.
+You'll find a summary of resources and community support systems in :ref:`access-support`.

 Email and Mailing Lists
 =======================